sbhrwl/customer_feedback_analysis/docs/WordEmbeddings/README.md

 - The process of decomposing text into token is called tokenization.

 ## Strategies for Text vectorization
-## Bag of Words
-- The Bag-of-words model (BoW model) ignores the grammar and word order of a text, and uses a set of unordered words to express a text or a document.
-- Example
-  - Sentence 1: `John likes to watch movies.
-Mary likes too.`
-  - Sentence 2: `John also likes to watch football games.`
-  - **Build a dictionary**
-    `{"John": 1, "likes": 2, "to": 3, "watch": 4, "movies": 5, "also": 6, "football": 7, "games": 8, "Mary": 9, "too": 10}`
-  - Represent the abpove 2 sentences using BOW
-    - Sentence 1: `[1, 2, 1, 1, 1, 0, 0, 0, 1, 1]`
-    - Sentence 2: `[1, 1, 1, 1, 0, 1, 1, 1, 0, 0]`

-## TF-IDF

 ## Keras Embedding layer
 - Embedding layer
 ```python